Mexican Corn Cake with Cream Cheese

 -

-Corn is the base of much of the Mexican diet, especially in the form of tortillas, but its uses stretch far beyond that—including desserts like Pastel de Elote.
+Corn is the base of much of the Mexican diet — including desserts like Pastel de Elote.

 This corn cake is also an example of the historic merging of Spanish colonial and indigenous cuisines.
 Corn was plentiful, and villagers often gifted it to monks and nuns, who had access to sugar and eggs.
 It’s even suspected that a nun may have invented Pastel de Elote, using ingredients readily available at the time.